Team-3-MarketplaceSolution/DonationPlaceSolution/README.md

 To run application:
 type expo start in terminal once you are in the project's directory.
+*NOTE*
+Please use VSCode, it is the most steamlined way to geth this software up and running.

 How to get the application running: